 Dependant children listed on an AV membership purchased through Latrobe Health are covered for ambulance cover up to the age of 25.

 A Dependant child is a child that is single and fully dependent on the Primary member or their listed partner.

 All other conditions are the same as the AV Business Rules which can be found here.

 If your child is listed on a current family membership, and the child meets the requirements to be considered an eligible dependant under the AV Membership Business Rules it does not matter which state they are undertaking full time study.

 They will be covered under this family membership although the Accounts Department will require evidence of full time study if a transport occurs.

-If you make a payment online or over the phone for a one, three of five year membership you will get an immediate response if the payment fails.
+If you make a payment online or over the phone, you will get an immediate response if the payment fails.
 You will not receive a separate notification of failed payment.

 To ensure your membership is valid, you will need to make a successful payment within 14 days (cover for ambulance services used within this time will not be considered unless membership has been paid and is within the AV Business Rules).

 If you have set up a recurring payment taken from a bank account or credit card, it can take up to three business days to receive a response if the payment has failed.
 So you will not receive an immediate response.
 AV will attempt to contact you to advise that payment declined.